IvorySQL/Ivory-www/src/pages/contribution-guidelines.md

 - **GitHub Discussions**: https://github.com/IvorySQL/IvorySQL/discussions
 - **Community groups**: WeChat, Discord, and other chat groups

-If you are interested in code contributions but are not sure where to start, or if this is your first time contributing to IvorySQL, the [detailed contribution guide](https://docs.ivorysql.org) will help you find a clear entry point and lower the barrier to participation.
+If you are interested in code contributions but are not sure where to start, or if this is your first time contributing to IvorySQL, the [detailed Contribution Guide](https://docs.ivorysql.org/en/ivorysql-doc/master/contribution/contribution_guide) will help you find a clear entry point and lower the barrier to participation.